Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   In the above figure we see that the final model mostly splits the space in two according to a vertical line in the middle (the white part of the background).
   This means that the final model will essentially follow what the BERT-based model predicts.
 The performance should therefore be very similar to the performance of the BERT-based model.
-Indeed when assessing the perfomance of the model we get similar results.
+Indeed, when assessing the performance of the model we get similar results.

  <blockquote>
   <div style="font-family: NewCM, Mono, sans serif;">